hatamiarash7/Kubernetes-MongoDB/README.md

 * Write a startup script using `gcr.io/google-containers/startup-script`
 * Use `busybox` image and make DaemonSet to do this in all deployments.

-This one is not a critical problem. `gcr.io/google-containers/startup-scriptis` 12.5MB, but since we are essentially just running a shell script, it can be changed to a slimmer image, like `busybox` which has an image size of 1.15MB.
-Of course `busybox` is lacking the startup functionality of `gcr.io/google-containers/startup-script`.
+This one is not a critical problem. `gcr.io/google-containers/startup-scriptis` **12.5MB**, but since we are essentially just running a shell script, it can be changed to a slimmer image, like `busybox` which has an image size of **1.15MB**.
+`busybox` is lacking the startup functionality of `gcr.io/google-containers/startup-script`.
 For this we can utilize `initContainers` which were unavailable at the time.

 Use [this one](https://gist.github.com/hatamiarash7/ae7fcc9c7155722df77ebbf459d467f5)